AnthonyGithubCorner/Tecta/README.md

 Throughout the game what your population wants will change and you must meet the yield requirment to keep them happy as shown at the bottom text. ex) Food: # food produced / # food required

-If they get too angry with you they will rebel and you can no longer place buildings adjacent
+If they get too angry with you they will rebel and you can no longer place buildings adjacent to rebeling tiles (ones with fire).

-Thats all have fun!
+Thats is all have fun!